chrisakakay/ina/README.md

 }
 ```

-Response example for not existing package:
+Response for not existing package:
 ```javascript
 {
     exists: false